Entity resource statement 2014–15

 In addition, the Chief Justice:

-- Attended the Constitutional Law Conference in Sydney on 14 February 2014
+- Attended the 2015 Constitutional Law Conference and Dinner in Sydney on 13 February 2015.

 The Chief Justice is a Joint Director of Studies, Program Committee, World Congress on Family Law and Children's Rights Inc. The Chief Justice is a board member of the Association of Family and Conciliation Courts (AFCC) and is President of the Australian Chapter of the AFCC.

-The Chief Justice has been appointed Chair of the working group to develop a Guide to Good Practice on the Interpretation and Application of Article 13(b) of the 1980 Hague Child Abduction Convention.
-The working group convened in The Hague in June 2013 and developed draft guidelines for good practice with respect to Article 13(b).
+The Chief Justice is Chair of the working group to develop a Guide to Good Practice on the Interpretation and Application of Article 13(b) of the 1980 Hague Child Abduction Convention.

 Activities of judges